mansim07/dataplex-labs/README.md

 ## Pre-requisites

+- For Argolis Account
+    1. Use "admin@" account
+    2. Create a Argolis Project for your Dataplex Labs
+    3. Make sure "admin@" user has the below privileges
+        - Owner
+        - ServiceAccountTokenCreator
+        - OrganizationAdmin
+    3. Make sure the argolis account
+    4. Make sure you have enough of disk space(1.5 GB - 2 GB)  for the terraform setup

+- For Non-Argolis Account
     1. Create a GCP Project
         1.1.
 Create a new GCP project and follow the guidelines [here](https://cloud.google.com/dataplex/docs/best-practices#choose_project).

         1.2.
 The project must belong to the same [VPC Service Control perimeter](https://cloud.google.com/vpc-service-controls/docs/service-perimeters) as the data destined to be in the lake.
 Refer to this link to use or [add Dataplex to VPC-SC](https://cloud.google.com/dataplex/docs/vpc-sc).

     2. Make sure both data and Dataplex regions are available in one of the Dataplex [supported regions](https://cloud.google.com/dataplex/docs/locations?hl=en_US)
     3. Organization Policies:
         The org policies should be set to below:

         - "compute.requireOsLogin" : false,
         - "compute.disableSerialPortLogging" : false,
         - "compute.requireShieldedVm" : false
         - "compute.vmCanIpForward" : true,
         - "compute.vmExternalIpAccess" : true,
         - "compute.restrictVpcPeering" : true
         - "compute.trustedImageProjects" : true,
         - "iam.disableCrossProjectServiceAccountUsage" :false #Only required when you want to setup in a seperate project to your data project

     4. Enable [Private Google Access](https://cloud.google.com/vpc/docs/configure-private-google-access#config-pga) on the network you plan to use with Dataplex Data Quality tasks.
 If you don't specify a network or sub-network when creating the Dataplex Data Quality task, Dataplex will use the default subnet, and you will need to enable Private Google Access for the default subnet.

     5. Make sure you have the appropriate Dataplex quotas
         ```
         ## dataplex.googleapis.com/zones in region:us-central1 should be at least 20
         ## dataplex.googleapis.com/lakes in region:us-central1 should be at least 5

         ```
         You can view these settings at https://console.cloud.google.com/iam-admin/quotas and then enter the filters - Metric:dataplex.googleapis.com/zones OR Metric:dataplex.googleapis.com/lakes region:us-central1

- 6. For Argolis make sure, you run it as the admin and it has the below iam privileges - Owner, Service AccountToken creator, Organization Admin.

-7. Make sure you have enough of disk space(1.5 GB - 2 GB)  for the terraform setup
+    6. Make sure you have enough of disk space(1.5 GB - 2 GB)  for the terraform setup

 ## Setup

 1. [![Open in Cloud Shell](http://gstatic.com/cloudssh/images/open-btn.svg)](https://console.cloud.google.com/cloudshell/editor)

-2. Select the appropriate project
+2. Select the appropriate project.
+Make sure you are in the right project.

 3. Install the below python libraries